noahzeldin/dissertation/mt_music_analysis.md

 work but focuses on the choral material.
 However, some of the calculations involved with the latter require the former.

+NB: Several column types in both spreadsheets must be converted to *factors* in a separate step because this is not an option with `readxl()` (explained again below).

 ## Duration

 Import all sheets into a single list and specify column types: